skytap/well-architected-framework/resiliency/solutions/databoxmigrations.md

 **The Azure Data Box data will be copied to your Azure Storage Account as Block Blob.**

-1. The ISO files need to be downloaded from azure blob to your Skytap hosted Windows VM to restore the LPAR.
+1. The ISO files need to be downloaded from Azure blob to your Skytap hosted Windows VM to restore the LPAR.
 Azure Storage Explorer is the recommended tool to perform this action.

-2. Once the backup .ISO files are downloaded to Skytap Windows VM, FTP the required files to NFS IBM i LPAR or target IBM i LPAR depending on backups strategy
+2. Once the backup .ISO files are downloaded to Skytap Windows VM, FTP the required files to NFS IBM i LPAR or target IBM i LPAR depending on backups strategy.

 3. Restore from a GO save 22+23 backup referring to the document below: